 Form 1099-B: The basis is probably wrong for employees who exercised nonqualified stock options

-Most of the time, employees will need to adjust their reported basis to avoid being taxed twice
+Most of the time, employees will need to adjust their reported basis to avoid being taxed twice on nonqualified stock options

 A word to the wise for tax advisors and taxpayers when it comes to Form 1099-B, Proceeds from Broker and Barter Exchange Transactions: If you’re not adjusting the basis of stock acquired by exercising nonqualified stock options, you probably should be.

 The basis reported on Form 1099-B for nonqualified stock options is most likely wrong

 Why?
 Because, by law, stock brokers can’t include compensation reported on an employee’s Form W-2, Wage and Tax Statement, in the stock’s basis when preparing the Form 1099-B.

 In the original proposed basis-reporting requirements, the IRS allowed brokers to adjust basis.
 However, after consideration of broker comments on the potential complications of determining and adjusting basis, the IRS ultimately decided that the system would be unworkable.

 As a result, employees who exercise nonqualified stock options (sometimes called nonstatutory stock options) are often taxed twice on the income – once as compensation and again as capital gain on their individual income tax returns.

 That is, unless the employee or his or her tax advisor adjusts the basis on Form 8949, Sales and other Dispositions of Capital Assets.

 How tax reporting works for nonqualified stock options